-As shown in Figure 1, SECOORA's proposed activities are structured on IOOS system design and will continue SECOORA's contributions to national and regional components of IOOS.
-The full-time Executive Director coordinates RA governance and management with a Board comprised of representatives from multiple sectors.
+SECOORA's proposed activities are structured on IOOS system design and will continue SECOORA's contributions to national and regional components of IOOS (Appendix 1, Figure 1).
+The fulltime Executive Director coordinates RA governance and management with a Board comprised of representatives from multiple sectors.
 Stakeholders are regularly engaged through formal and informal mechanisms that inform SECOORA's priorities.
-Over 55% of the proposal budget is devoted to observing operations that include HRF systems, gliders and moored and coastal stations, some of which have been in continuous operation for almost 20 years.
-The proposed investment in DMAC functions will assure IOOS DMAC requirements and standards are met and incorporated into operations.
-The planned modeling activities are tightly linked to the observing subsystem and support a suite of integrated products and forecasts that address priority stakeholder needs for decision support tools.
-The proposal team, comprised of 19 principal investigators, represent a broad range of scientific and technical expertise and experience, and are fully capable of implementing the proposed objectives.
+Nearly 70% of the proposal budget is devoted to observing infrastructure and operations that include HRF systems, gliders, and moored and coastal stations, some of which have been in continuous operation for almost 20 years.
+The investment in DMAC functions assures IOOS DMAC requirements and standards are met and incorporated into operations.
+The planned modeling activities are tightly linked to the observing subsystem and support a suite of integrated products and fore-casts that address priority stakeholder needs for decision support tools.
+The proposal team, comprised of 19 principal investigators, represents a broad range of scientific and technical expertise and experience, and are fully capable of implementing the proposed objectives.
 SECOORA activities are highly leveraged and supported by many partners and stakeholders assuring the available federal funding will have maximum impact, both regionally and nationally.
 To summarize, the goals, objectives and supporting information of this proposal demonstrates SECOORA's alignment with the requirements of this funding opportunity as well as US IOOS program goals.